lokalebasen/lokalebasen.github.io/provider_api.md

 ## <a id="contact_">Contact</a>

-Any questions, suggestions or other may be send to api@lokalebasen.dk .
+Any questions, suggestions or other may be send to udviklere@lokalebasen.dk.

 ## <a id="architecture_">Architecture</a>